9 Data Wrangling

 What if the South region hadn’t returned their expenses (entered as 0) and the North region hadn’t returned their sales data for 2020 yet, so someone entered it as “missing”?

-# set to 0 when year is 2020 and region is North
+# set to 0 when year is 2000 and country is Uzbekistan

 ))